Understand Your CarVeto Certificate:

 The value of a car with a write-off status is significantly impacted.

-Also note, even without signs of damage, write off status remains with the vehicle for its life, even after professional repairs.
+Also note that even without signs of damage, the write-off status remains with the vehicle for its life, even after professional repairs.

-Historically, it is difficult to resell a car write off, and it may be difficult and more costly to insure.
+Historically, it has been difficult to resell a car written off, and it may be difficult and more costly to insure.

 CarVeto tip: